Suing House Flippers for Hidden Home Damage

-Despite Coronavirus, the 2020 real estate market is still doing well.
-Along with a robust real estate market comes dishonest, fraudulent or negligent sellers, real estate agents, and house flippers whose negligence and fraud ruin the enjoyment of a new home and cause nightmares for homebuyers who move into their home and find expensive problems and damage.
+Whether the real estate market is strong or slowing down, buyers can be faced with dishonest, fraudulent or negligent sellers and real estate agents, and house flippers whose negligence and fraud ruin the enjoyment of a new home.
+These problems can cause nightmares for homebuyers who move into their home and find unexpected expensive problems and damage.
 It is common for first-time homebuyers to be victims of hidden problems, because they do not know what to look out for.

 There are a variety of ways that a new home buyer can come to find problems, including termite damage, water damage, unlicensed electrical wiring, mold, and unsafe electrical wiring in their new home.
 To fix it, the common thread is that if the problem is found in a new home after closing, you will likely need to obtain legal representation to help fix the damage.
 Whitney, LLP’s real estate attorneys help new home buyers fight back and recover compensation to fix the hidden problems.

 When home buyers find problems after closing, we have found that some real estate agents are quick to wash their hands of anything to do with newly discovered problems, and tell their former clients that nothing can be done.
 The truth is that the agent has already received their commission, and to spend any more time on problems with the house does not equate to more money for them, so they take themselves out of the equation.
 This is after the home buyer has relied on their advice and guidance to purchase the home in the first place.
 However, all is not lost.
 Home buyers have many legal rights, and the real estate attorneys at Whitney, LLP represent homeowners who need help.

 Whitney, LLP’s home buyer real estate attorneys provide Legal Consultations to home buyers with problems.
 Call us now for a legal consultation at 410 583 8000, or use our Online Quick Contact Form, and we will be in touch.
 We represent home owners across Maryland, including in Annapolis, Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Dundalk and Bowie.